1. Berkeley Haas MBA graduate salaries are on the rise

-2. Consulting and technology continue to be the most popular industries for Berkeley Haas MBA graduates
+2. Consulting and technology most popular in Berkeley Haas MBA

 It’s no surprise that consulting and technology top the list of employers of Berkeley Haas MBA graduates.
 Along with financial services, consulting and technology offer the highest salaries for MBA graduates.

 At Berkeley Haas, top employers include McKinsey & Company, BCG, Microsoft, Amazon, and Google.

 However, Abby adds, “One of the things that’s really fun about working at Berkeley Haas – and I know attracts a lot of students as well – is the diversity of industries that students go into.”
 (03:32) So, while consulting and technology are the largest (and have been for many years), Berkeley Haas MBA graduates also join industries like healthcare, energy, retail, real estate, and the public sector.

 3. Entrepreneurship is alive and well at Berkeley Haas